 We do it by bringing together governments and businesses as equal partners to identify opportunities to address delays and unnecessary red-tape at borders and design and deploy targeted reforms that deliver commercially quantifiable results.

-We believe that international trade should be simple, fast and cost-effective, creating new business opportunities, enabling greater economic and social development and reducing poverty.
+A world where cross-border trade is simple, fast and cost-effective, creating new business opportunities, enabling greater economic and social development and reducing poverty.

-The Alliance brings together the public and private sectors to identify and deliver common sense trade reforms in developing and least developed countries.
+To enhance trade facilitation implementation by bringing together the public and private sectors as equal partners to identify and deliver commercially meaningful reforms in developing and least developed countries.

 - Collaboration – we believe the public and private sectors must be equal partners, co-creating reforms and taking equal responsibility for improving trade facilitation

 - Pragmatism – we believe in practical reforms that make trade easier

 - Impact – everything we do is measurable and results-driven, delivering sustainable, commercially meaningful change

 - Impartiality – we work with our partners towards a greater, shared vision